|Barcelona safety tips. Avoiding pickpockets in Barcelona|

 Don't use a big bag if possible.
 Put it in your lap - never on back of chair or between your legs under chair.

-Don't display Ipad or Iphone.
+Don't leave a table or smartphone on cafe tables.
 Keep them hidden when not in use.

 Don't leave zip open on rucksack and don't wear on back with the flap open.
 It's safer to wear it on front or avoid rucksack altogether.